awsdocs/aws-iot-docs/developerguide/mqtt-ws.md

 Specifies the WebSocket protocol\.

 endpoint
-Your AWS account\-specific endpoint\.
-You can use the CLI [describe\-endpoint](https://docs.aws.amazon.com/cli/latest/reference/iot/describe-endpoint.html) command to find this endpoint\.
+Your AWS account\-specific AWS IoT Core endpoint\.
+You can use the AWS IoT Core CLI [describe\-endpoint](https://docs.aws.amazon.com/cli/latest/reference/iot/describe-endpoint.html) command to find this endpoint\.

 region
 The AWS Region of your AWS account\.